Grounded Reason

 Baseball on Live Streaming Services

-Live Streaming services are how you can watch nationally televised games on networks like Fox, ESPN, FS1, and MLB Network.
+Live Streaming services are how you can watch nationally televised games on networks like Fox, TBS, ESPN, FS1, and MLB Network.
 A couple of services even carry your local regional sports network allowing you to watch just about every game.
 Below is a breakdown of live TV streaming services and what to expect from each in regard to watching baseball.

 DIRECTV STREAM

 DIRECTV STREAM Now carries the regional sports network for every MLB team except for the Toronto Blue Jays and Philadephia Phillies.
-DIRECTV STREAM also carries the local Fox channel in most of the country, along with ESPN, MLB Network, and FS1 for watching nationally televised games.
+DIRECTV STREAM also carries the local Fox channel in most of the country, along with ESPN, MLB Network, TBS, and FS1 for watching nationally televised games.
 This makes them the most comprehensive streaming service for watching baseball this season.

 DIRECTV STREAM is supported on the following devices: